-Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Respect On His Name’
+Bradley Beal’s Wife Heated Over All-NBA Team Selections, ‘Put Some Respect On His Name’

 “It makes ZERO sense, but it is what it is,” she also tweeted.

-Kamiah was not the only person who felt Bradley deserved to be part of the All NBA team.
+Kamiah was not the only person who felt Bradley deserved to be part of an All-NBA team.

 “Bradley Beal doesn’t deserve all that disrespect you put him through this season,” one fan commented.